petarbelchev/PersonalFinancer-WebApp/README.md

 The Project can be easy tested locally.
 All you need to do:
 1. Populate the appsettings.json file with the required configurations;
-2. Apply the InitialMigration;
-3. That's it!
+2. That's it!
 Run the App & Enjoy! :)

 When the App is fired up its will seed the Database with:
 - Admin - email: admin@admin.com, password: admin123